cruise-automation/isopod/README.md

 Kubernetes apiserver, HTTP requester, Base64 encoder, and UUID generator, etc.
 Isopod uses separate runtime for unit tests to mock all built-ins, providing the test coverage not possible before.

+A 5-min read, [this medium](https://medium.com/cruise/isopod-5ad7c565d350) post
+explains the inefficiency of existing YAML templating tools when dealing values not statically known and complicated control logics such as loops and branches.
+It also gives simple code examples to show why Isopod is an expressive, hermetic, and extensible solution to configuration management in Kubernetes.

 ---